SamerAssil/FrameListBoxItem/README.md

 ## Visual Binding ##
 No visual binding support ( I didn't think about it yet ). but don't complicate it. live is not always easy. just set the values manually.

+## License ##
+No license attacted. be free to do what ever you want with it.